 In this post, you’ll learn how to easily diagnose if your starter motor is bad.
-You’ll learn about other starter system components that commonly give trouble how to diagnose them and fix them.
+You’ll learn about other starter system components that commonly give trouble and how to diagnose and fix them.

 The noise your car makes will be the first clue as to what’s going on.
-The noises are broken into 3 groups.
+The noises are broken into three groups.
 When you turn the key to crank the engine, you hear:

 - Repeated click sound